 Part of what makes planning a funeral difficult when you are grieving is having so many details involved.
 You want to make sure you decide according to your personal preferences and consider any financial constraints.

-At Olsens, our professional team will take you through each detail from flower arrangements, coffin choices, car services, and catering.
+Our professional team will take you through each detail from flower arrangements, coffin choices, car services, and catering.
 We’ll help take care of everything down to making sure a memory jar is available for attendees to contribute.
-You can take comfort knowing we are there to be of assistance every step of the way and that no detail is overlooked.

 The Memorial: Writing the Eulogy